The Founder’s Journey:

 The Breaking Point

 I felt like a guest in my own career.
-After everything I’d accomplished and been through, I finally started asking the question I never expected:
+After everything I’d accomplished and overcome, my entire foundation was rocked by a straightforward question:

-Why the hell am I still fighting for this?
+Why the hell am I fighting for this?

-I kept doing the work, though, consistent with my hard-wired work ethic and hard-won reputation.
-By the time those orders neared their end, I had endorsements from multiple senior officers to remain on active duty in varying capacities.
+But I kept doing the work, consistent with my hard-wired work ethic and hard-won reputation.
+As those orders neared their end, I had endorsements from multiple senior officers to remain on active duty in varying capacities.

 Except the quota always wins.

-Not even the strongest endorsements can override bad policy.
+Not even the most substantial endorsements can override bad policy.

 The system does not bend for excellence.